cargostart/hugo-theme-air/content/post/start.md

 menu= "main"		# set "main" to add this content to the main menu author = ""
 +++
-Stay tuned, soon this site will keep updated by the Cargo Start Team!
+Stay tuned; soon, we will keep you updated!